mk360/feh-battles/README.md

-This package aims to reproduce the combat conditions from the mobile game [https://fire-emblem-heroes.com/en/](Fire Emblem Heroes).
+This package aims to reproduce the combat conditions from the mobile game [Fire Emblem Heroes](https://fire-emblem-heroes.com/en/).

 ### Basics